Policies & Procedures

 Student and Family Handbook, 2026-27

-Click on the link below to read the Columbia Connections Academy 2026-27 Student and Family Handbook.
+Click on the link below to read the Columbia Online 2026-27 Student and Family Handbook.

 Drop/Add Period

-The first 20 days after students are activated in Columbia Connections Academy courses is the grace period.
-If a student decides that CCA is not the right choice, they may drop the course(s) with no academic penalty.
+The first 20 days after students are activated in Columbia Online courses is the grace period.
+If a student decides that Columbia Online is not the right choice, they may drop the course(s) with no academic penalty.
 If a student does not maintain the required pace or does not complete the required work and communications during this grace period, an administrator will work with the home-zoned school and the parent to find an appropriate placement where the student may be more successful.

 Registration Information